WeMakeDevs/github-tutorial/README.md

-Nothing is as in it
+Nothing as such in it

 totally boring stuff